Collectively Understood, Artistically Enacted

 —N'joula Baryoh (Theodor Wonja Michael Bibliothek)

-With Special Guest P. U., Isaiah Lopaz, Dorcas Nsiama, Safiya Yon, Nando Nkrumah, Donna Kukama, Cucuteni and Tembela Toto Kiesa
+With: Isaiah Lopaz, Dorcas Nsiama, Safiya Yon, Nando Nkrumah, Donna Kukama, Cucuteni, Bona Ngoumou und Tembela Toto Kiesa

 More information about the programme can be found here.